-Apples: Thinly sliced apples are tossed with apple cider, sugar, cinnamon, and vanilla.
+Apples: Thinly sliced apples are tossed with apple juice, sugar, cinnamon, and vanilla.
 A couple tablespoons of flour thicken the apple mixture, and then they get placed in a greased baking dish.

-Baking: I like to start baking this Apple Crisp covered with foil.
-This allows the apples to begin to soften without any risk of the topping over-browning.
+Baking: Start baking the apple crisp covered with foil.
+This allows the apples to soften without any risk of the topping over-browning.
 After about 20 minutes, remove the foil and let the crisp finish cooking uncovered.
-Uncovering the apple crisp is what is going to make our topping crisp up.
 Once the juices are bubbling, the topping is golden brown, and the apples are tender, it is done!

 Use your favorite baking apples.
 Honeycrisp, Pink Lady and Fuji are my favorite for this recipe.
 If you prefer a less sweet apple crisp, you can use Granny Smith apples.

-Make sure you slice the apples really thin (1/4 inch or thinner).
+Make sure you slice the apples thin (¼ inch or thinner).
 This way they bake evenly and tender every time.